Skip to content

 DPH

-Besides, Logical tables the model also contains views.
-In the Lens model, users can create two types of views, each serving a different purpose and approach in how data is accessed and presented.
+Besides Logical tables, the model also contains views.
+In the Lens model, users can create two types of views, each serving a different purpose and approach in accessing and presenting data.
 Here's a differentiation between the two types of views:

 DPH